yhs968/pyGRU4REC/README.md

     - Replaced the Theano components with PyTorch
     - Simplifying and Cleaning the session-parallel mini-batch generation code

-# Update(12/29/2018)
+# Update(03/02/2019)
-- A critical bug was reported in https://github.com/yhs-968/pyGRU4REC/issues/6.
-I'm planning to fix that bug within 3 weeks.
-- I'm also planning to recover embedding layer support.(https://github.com/yhs-968/pyGRU4REC/issues/4)
-- Overall, the code will be further optimized for production/large-scale experiments.
+- PyTorch 1.0 migration
+- Code optimization
+    - replaced the pandas dataframe component with numpy array for speedup
+- **Somehow, the model failed to retrieve the original performance reported in the first version of the implementation.(potential bug)**
+    - However, I do not have plans to fix this bug in the near future due to contraint in time & computational resource.

 # Update(05/20/2018)
 - PyTorch 0.4.0 support